What is an IBCLC?

 Affordable Care Act

-The health care law requires most health insurance plans to provide breastfeeding equipment and counseling for pregnant and nursing women.
+The health care law requires most health insurance plans to provide breastfeeding equipment and counseling for pregnant and nursing parents.
 Your health insurance plan may also cover the cost of a rental breast pump or a new one for you to keep.

 Call the LC will provide you with a bill to submit for possible reimbursement from your health insurance provider.
 Note that some insurance plans require pre-authorization from your doctor.
 Discuss your lactation needs with your doctor and contact your health insurance provider for questions about your breastfeeding benefits.